Adult Treatment and Recovery Courts

 - Dispositional conference.

-A referral will not be considered after a trial and a finding of guilty but the defendant may ask that ADTC be included in the sentence if they meet the entry criteria.
+A referral will not be considered after a trial and a finding of guilty but the defendant may ask that TRC be included in the sentence if they meet the entry criteria.

 - Download, print, and fill out the Treatment Court Referral Form (CR-234) and submit to the clerk’s office where the charges are pending.
 The clerk’s office can also provide paper copies of the referral form and other treatment court forms.

 Anyone can submit a referral form, including a lawyer, family member, probation officer, law enforcement officer, jail personnel, or the defendant.
-Questions about completing the referral form should be directed to the case manager for the specific ADTC.
-See Locations and Case Manager Contact Information.
+Questions about completing the referral form should be directed to the case manager for the specific TRC.
+See Locations and Case Manager Contact information on this page.

-- After the referral form is submitted, the case manager for the specific ADTC will gather all necessary information to be reviewed by the ADTC team.
+- After the referral form is submitted, the case manager for the specific TRC will gather all necessary information to be reviewed by the TRC team.

 The District Attorney's office will verify information on the applicant's pending charge(s) and criminal history.